Getting started with MQTT on Android using Mosquitto

 Configuring the Mosquitto MQTT Broker

-I will use the on-premises trial license of the latest Pro Edition of Eclipse Mosquito for this article.
-You can request a free 30-day trial period here, which includes basic MQTT HA configuration and access to advanced features.
+I will sign up for a Cedalo MQTT Platform trial to use the on-premises trial license of the latest Pro Edition of Eclipse Mosquito for this article.
+The trial also includes basic MQTT HA configuration and access to advanced features.

 The Pro Mosquitto configuration is straightforward since it will only consist of a client creation.
 Start the Mosquitto Management Center by logging in through the dashboard at: http://localhost:8088/.